delphix/linux-pkg/README.md

 * **DEFAULT_GIT_BRANCH**: The product branch that is being built or updated is typically stored in the file `branch.config`, however it can be overridden via DEFAULT_GIT_BRANCH.
+It can either be set to a development branch, such as "master" or "6.0/stage", or a release tag, such as "release/6.0.6.0".
   The product branch is used in multiple instances.
 When running [setup.sh](#setupsh), it will determine what linux-package-mirror link to use when fetching packages from apt (although those links can be overridden via DELPHIX_PACKAGE_MIRROR_MAIN and